P-p-H-d/mlib/README.md

 #### name\_t

-Type of the array of 'type'.
+Type of the array of 'type':
+either the concatenation of 'name' and '\_t' or the name provided by the user.

 #### name\_it\_t

-Type of an iterator over this array.
+Type of an iterator over this array: either the concatenation of 'name' and '\_it\_t' or the name provided by the user.

 The following methods are automatically and properly created by the previous macros: